mehulagg/gitlab/doc/administration/pages/index.md

    ```

 1. If you haven’t named your certificate and key `example.io.crt` and `example.io.key`
-then you'll need to also add the full paths as shown below.
+then you'll need to also add the full paths as shown below:

    ```ruby
    pages_nginx['ssl_certificate'] = "/etc/gitlab/ssl/pages-nginx.crt"